 EN 388 2016 Standard

-Currently, on many cut resistant gloves sold in North America, you will find the EN 388 marking.
-The EN 388, similar to ANSI/ISEA105, is the European standard used to evaluate mechanical risks for hand protection.
+Currently, on many cut resistant gloves, you will find the EN 388 marking.
+The EN 388, similar to AN/NZS 2161.3 2005 Occupational Protective Gloves Standard, is the European standard used to evaluate mechanical risks for hand protection.
 Gloves with a EN 388 rating are third party tested, and rated for abrasion, cut, tear, and puncture resistance.
 Cut resistance is rated 1-5, while all other physical performance factors are rated 1-4.
 Up until now, the EN 388 standard used only the “Coup Test” to test for cut resistance.
 The new EN 388 2016 standard uses both the “Coup Test” and the “TDM-100 Test” to measure cut resistance for a more accurate score.
 Also included in the updated standard is a new Impact Protection test.